Mars Exploration Rover: Mission extensions

 In March 2010 it was announced that Spirit may have gone into hibernation for the Martian winter and might not wake up again for months.
-On May 22, 2011, NASA cease attempts to contact with Spirit, which had been stuck in a sand trap for two years.
+On May 22, 2011, NASA ceased attempts to contact with Spirit, which had been stuck in a sand trap for two years.
 The last successful communication with the rover was on March 22, 2010.
 The final transmission to Spirit was on May 25, 2011.

 On May 16, 2013, NASA announced that Opportunity had driven further than any other NASA vehicle on a world other than Earth.
 After Opportunity's total odometry went over 35.744 km, the rover surpassed the total distance driven by the Apollo 17 Lunar Roving Vehicle.
 And on July 28, 2014, Opportunity had driven further than any other vehicle on a world other than Earth.
 Opportunity covered over 40 km, surpassing the total distance of 39 km driven by the Lunokhod 2 lunar rover, the previous record-holder.
 On March 23, 2015, Opportunity had driven the full 42.2 km distance of a marathon, with a finish time of roughly 11 years and 2 months.

 On January 24, 2014, NASA reported that then-current studies by the remaining rover, Opportunity, as well as by the newer Mars Science Laboratory rover Curiosity would now be searching for evidence of ancient life, including a biosphere based on autotrophic, chemotrophic and/or chemolithoautotrophic microorganisms, as well as ancient water, including fluvio-lacustrine environments (plains related to ancient rivers or lakes) that may have been habitable.
 The search for evidence of habitability, taphonomy (related to fossils), and organic carbon on the planet Mars was then switched to a primary NASA objective.

 In June 2018, Opportunity was caught in a global-scale dust storm and the rover's solar panels were not able to generate enough power, with the last contact on June 10, 2018.
 NASA resumed sending commands after the dust storm subsided but the rover remained silent, possibly due to a catastrophic failure or a layer of dust covering its solar panels.
 A press conference was held on February 13, 2019, announcing that after numerous attempts to contact Opportunity, with no response since June 2018, NASA declared the Opportunity mission over, which also drew the 16-year long Mars Exploration Rover mission to a close.